Making music in the moment.

 I also got deeper into playing percussion and experimented a lot with recycled metal parts, my truck spring chops were at their best.
 I was part of Musik Fabrik, with Antonio Espirito Santo, Charanga 3D, O Sotaque da Socata and GRMJ.
 These were mostly full percussion ensembles.

-Some producers from Curitiba thought that a trio were still too many people to carry around.
+Some producers from Curitiba thought that a trio was still too many people to carry around.
 They proposed that I did a concert totally by myself, that it would be easy to book.
 It actually turned out to be an interesting sound, so I got it together and traveled the country doing solo performances.

-I used a combination of acoustic and electronic instruments and some very primitive sampling system to create different textures that would join the songs and give me a chance to improvise.
-That was quite a challenging setup.
+I used a combination of acoustic and electronic instruments and some very early sampling system to create different textures that would join the songs and give me a chance to improvise.
+That was a challenging setup.
 That tour eventually developed into “The Traveling Man and his Music Box” CD (O Caixeiro Viajante e a Caixa de Música).

 It was a lot of fun.
 But of course, after a while I got tired of playing by myself and relying on technology.
 I was also writing and performing for Tabula Rasa, a contemporary dance company in Rio, along with drummer Otavio Garcia.
 We shared some good moments on stage and he helped me put together the Quarteto, with the awesome musicians Fernando Corona and Jimmy Cruz.
 It was a Brazilian Jazz band that blended really well.

 When I first performed in the USA, I was doing the bossa-nova thing, just singing very softly on top of my Brazilian guitar beats.

 In San Francisco, Philly and in NY I was also a guitar player for some RnB and folk artists, among them the great Cuban pianist/vocalist Alina Brouer.

 I also played piano accompanying some world music singers: Shayla Whitaker, Amalia Romero and the Haitian diva Martina Bruno.